Convert TXT to BBCode

 Q: What is BBCode?

-Q: Which forums support BBCode?
+Q: Which forum platforms support BBCode?

-Q: Is BBCode safer than HTML?
+Q: Why is BBCode safer than HTML for forums?

-Q: Can I nest BBCode tags?
+Q: Can I nest BBCode tags together?